aoijs/website/extensions/introduction/introduction.md

 - Control music playback with commands like play, pause, resume, and skip.
 - Adjust the volume level and manage other audio settings.

-#### Playlist Management
-- Create and manage playlists to queue multiple songs for continuous playback.
-- Shuffle and loop playlists to customize the listening experience.

 #### Song Information
 - Retrieve detailed information about the currently playing song, including title, artist, duration, and thumbnail.